KTH/kurs-pm-data-admin-web/README.md

 ansible-vault edit secrets.env
 ```

-Password find in gsv-key vault
+Password find in gsv-key vault.
+More information you can find in confluence.

 ### Configure secrets.env